cicnavi/dockers/README.md

 configuration.

 Apache configuration can be set by creating files ending in '.conf' in 'apache-config' folder.
+In 'dap' folder you will find 'shared/src' folder, which can be used to share apache config across all containers.

-PHP configuration can be set in 'php.ini' file which is available in 'php-config' folder.
+Custom PHP configuration can be set in 'ini' files in 'php-config' folder.

 #### Setting source files for your web application
-In 'dap' folder you will find 'shared/src' folder.
-Also, in each PHP version folder, you will find folders 'src' and 'html'.
+In each PHP version folder you will find folders 'src' and 'html'.

-Folder 'src' can contain source files which should be available to only one specific container or to all containers if you use 'shared/src' folder.
+Folder 'src' can contain source files which should be available to only one specific container.
+You can use use 'shared/src' folder to make it available to all containers

 The 'html' folder should contain files which will be served publicly by the Apache web server.
 By default, in 'html' folder you'll find 'index.php' file which will dump PHP information.